Skip to main content

 • Code of Ethics for Professional Accountants

-The Auditors and Accountants (Registration) Act No. 33 of 1972 permits the National Board of Accountants and Auditors (NBAA) to set ethical requirements for all professional accountants.
+The Accountants and Auditors (Registration) Act, Cap.
+286, as amended, authorizes the National Board of Accountants and Auditors (NBAA) to establish ethical requirements for all professional accountants in Tanzania.

 Current Status: Adopted